zellij-org/zellij-org.github.io/content/news/beta.md

 Zellij is built with extendability in mind.

 One can extend Zellij, creating pane types beyond a simple terminal.
 This can be done with [any language that compiles to WebAssembly](https://github.com/appcypher/awesome-wasm-langs).
-For examples and API documentation, see: `<plugin documentation link>`.
+For examples and API documentation, see the [plugin documentation](/documentation/plugins.html)

 {{<figure src="/img/beta-post-plugins.png" class="center">}}